 Howard Gets Bigger

 Howard rapidly grew into a very confident adult Sheltie.
 By one year old, he was full size.
-Check out these photos of puppies growing up to see the transition, including lots of photos of Howard.
+Check out these photos of puppies growing up to see the transition in detail.

 Along Came Piper

 Back when Howard was nine months old, I emailed his breeder with some up-to-date photos.
 I mentioned in passing that we would love to have another Sheltie some day.

 I didn't expect her to call five minutes later and offer us Howard's brother.

 I learned that the breeder had reserved one of her puppies to be a show dog.
 He was extremely eager to please but also extremely nervous, which is not unusual to see in Shelties.

 Piper wasn't going to handle the show dog lifestyle at all.
 He needed a loving family where he could feel secure.
 Who better to live with than his brother?